cedrickchee/personal-website/_posts/2020-04-21-career-and-code-retreat-retro-16-years-working-in-tech.md

 - _*_ [MinTorrent](https://github.com/cedrickchee/min-torrent) is yet another minimalistic, zero dependency torrent client, written in Go (golang).
 - _*_ Build yourself a programming language.
 I created [Hou](https://github.com/cedrickchee/hou) programming language interpreter and compiler from scratch using Go
 - [Snippetbox](https://github.com/cedrickchee/snippetbox) is a project I created to learn full-stack Go web application development
-- _*_ Learn distributed systems from first priciples by doing [MIT 6.824 distributed system](https://pdos.csail.mit.edu/6.824/index.html) labs and reading [Designing Data Intensive Applications](https://dataintensive.net/) book (learning-in-progress)
+- _*_ Learn distributed systems from first principles by doing [MIT 6.824 distributed system](https://pdos.csail.mit.edu/6.824/index.html) labs and reading [Designing Data Intensive Applications](https://dataintensive.net/) book (learning-in-progress)
 - ...and more (are you here and looking for [project ideas to practice a new programming language?](https://github.com/danistefanovic/build-your-own-x))

 A lot of them are focused on systems or Linux concepts and go deep into the concepts.

-I will continue in another post going into much more detail on each projects.
+I will continue in another post going into much more detail on each project.

 Lastly, I would to take this opportunity to apologize to anyone who have contacted me and I didn't response back.
 It is not in my truest intention as I was beating and recovering from burnout last year.